aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 {{%expand "Want to see the solution?" %}}

-* Reference the Security Group's logical ID as a list under the `SecurityGroups` EC2 instance resource property, by using the `Ref` intrinsic function.
+* Reference the Security Group's logical ID as a list item under the `SecurityGroups` EC2 instance resource property, by using the `Ref` intrinsic function.
 CloudFormation should then wait for the Security Group to be created first, and then initiates the Amazon EC2 instance creation.
 * Modify the Amazon EC2 instance resource definition as shown next:

 ```yaml